 baptism for infants

 First, congratulations!
 We're excited to celebrate the birth of your little miracle by participating in another miracle: baptism!
-Group baptisms are normally held on the 2nd and 4th Saturday of each month.
+Group baptisms are held once per month.
 All baptisms should be scheduled by calling Pat Denend at (206) 732-7355.

 In preparing for your child's baptism, please consider the following:

 - Parents must be active, registered parishioners of Blessed Sacrament or receive a letter of permission from their parish's pastor